 "Dishaa enables future leaders to see how much can be gained through links between the UK and India as they set the direction for their lives and careers."

-If you are interested in applying for the programme please get in touch and we will keep you updated as more details are available.
+Applications for Dishaa are not currently open.
+If you are interested in applying please get in touch and we will contact you when the next programme is scheduled.

 Applicants need to demonstrate: